-This section tells you the treatments that are the standard of care for this type of cancer.
+This section explains the types of treatments that are the standard of care for bladder cancer.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 There are different types of surgery for bladder cancer.
-The most beneficial option usually depends on the stage and grade of the disease.
+Your health care team will recommend a specific surgery based on the stage and grade of the disease.
 Surgical options to treat bladder cancer include:

 Transurethral bladder tumor resection (TURBT).
 This procedure is used for diagnosis and staging, as well as treatment.
 During TURBT, a surgeon inserts a cystoscope through the urethra into the bladder.
 The surgeon then removes the tumor using a tool with a small wire loop, a laser, or fulguration (high-energy electricity).
 The patient is given an anesthetic, medication to block the awareness of pain, before the procedure begins.